Books by Debi Bower available on Amazon - shop now

 Manlius

-Due to the sensitive nature of both Green and Round Lakes, no outside/private boats, kayaks, or canoes are allowed.
+Two brilliant turquoise lakes sit among old-growth forest, creating a setting that feels almost tropical—yet clearly upstate New York.
+Because of the sensitive nature of both Green and Round Lakes, no outside or private boats, kayaks, or canoes are permitted.
 Rowboat and kayak rentals are available at the Boat House from Memorial Day to Labor Day, weather permitting.

 Darien Lakes State Park beach